boxgrinder/boxgrinder.org/blog/2011-03-09-boxgrinder-build-0-9-0-is-out.md

 # Yeah!

 I'm really happy to announce next major release of **[BoxGrinder Build](/build): 0.9.0**!
 This release includes many bug fixes and most importantly - some requested features.
-See [release notes][release_notes] for detailed list of issues.
+See [release notes][release_notes] for a detailed list of issues.

 # What's new?

 ## Packaging

-In previous version we packaged every [BoxGrinder plugin](/tutorials/boxgrinder-build-plugins/) in its own Gem (and then RPM).
+In the previous version we packaged every [BoxGrinder plugin](/tutorials/boxgrinder-build-plugins/) in its own Gem (and then RPM).
 This wasn't great because the amount of time to maintain versions and dependencies between plugins was too big.
 Instead of adding new great features I was involved in fixing packaging bugs.

-**Now it's over - we ship only 2 gems**:
+**But not anymore!
+Now we only ship 2 gems**:

-1. `boxgrinder-core` and
+1. `boxgrinder-core`
 2. `boxgrinder-build`

 See [quick start](/tutorials/boxgrinder-build-quick-start/) for updated installation instructions.

 ## Fedora 15 support

-You can already build **Fedora 15** appliances, you don't even need to wait for final release, enjoy!
+You can already build **Fedora 15** appliances.
+You don't even need to wait for final release Enjoy!

 ## New (old) CLI and package format

 BoxGrinder Build 0.8.x wasn't pushed to Fedora because our CLI changed and we didn't want to break your scripts.
-With 0.9.0 we're back to our old CLI enahnced with changes from 0.8.x.
+With 0.9.0 we're back to our old CLI enhanced with changes from 0.8.x.

-If you feel confused, feel free to read the [BoxGrinder Build usage page](/tutorials/boxgrinder-build-usage-instructions/) which shows what's the current state.
+If you're confused, feel free to read the [BoxGrinder Build usage page](/tutorials/boxgrinder-build-usage-instructions/) which shows the current state.

-To make BoxGrinder Build backwards compatible added support for our legacy packages section format:
+To make the BoxGrinder Build backward-compatible, we added support for our legacy packages section format:

 Old format: